chloejones9464/whats-on/userstories.md

 <details>
 <summary>Returning User GitHub User Story</summary>
 <br>
 The link below will take you to the issue created for the Returning User user story.
+The screenshots below show the alert users will get if they do not have a log in.
+If they have a log in, the screen will take them to the event list of the site.
 <br>

 https://github.com/chloejones9464/whats-on/issues/3